Field data (Drupal and CSV)

 you can use the terms IDs or labels for "Automobiles", "Sports cars", or "Land Rover" in your CSV.
 The term name (or ID) is all you need; no indication of the term's place in the hierarchy is required.

-If you add allow_adding_terms: true to your configuration file for create and update tasks, Workbench will create the new term the first time it is used in the CSV file following these rules:
+to your configuration file for any of the entity "create" or "update" tasks, Workbench will create the new term the first time it is used in the CSV file following these rules:

-• If multiple records in your CSV contain the same new term name in the same field, the term is only created once.
+- If multiple records in your CSV contain the same new term name in the same field, the term is only created once.

-• When Workbench checks to see if the term with the new name exists in the target vocabulary, it queries Drupal for the new term name, looking for an exact match against an existing term in the specified vocabulary.
+- When Workbench checks to see if the term with the new name exists in the target vocabulary, it queries Drupal for the new term name, looking for an exact match against an existing term in the specified vocabulary.
 Therefore it is important that term names used in your CSV are identical to existing term names.
 The query to find existing term names follows these two rules:

-• Leading and trailing whitespace on term names is ignored.
+- Leading and trailing whitespace on term names is ignored.
 Internal whitespace is significant.

-• Case is ignored.
+- Case is ignored.

-• If the term name you provide in the CSV file does not match an existing term name in its vocabulary, the term name from the CSV data is used to create a new term.
+- If the term name you provide in the CSV file does not match an existing term name in its vocabulary, the term name from the CSV data is used to create a new term.
 If it does match, Workbench populates the field in your nodes with a reference to the matching term.

 Adding new terms has some constraints:

-• Workbench cannot distinguish between identical term names within the same vocabulary.
+task, or using a third-party module like Taxonomy Import prior to using their term names in an input CSV. - Workbench cannot distinguish between identical term names within the same vocabulary.
 This means you cannot create two different terms that have the same term name (for example, two terms in the Person vocabulary that are identical but refer to two different people).
 The workaround for this is to create one of the terms before using Workbench and use the term ID instead of the term string.

-• Related to this, if the same term name exists multiple times in the same vocabulary (again using the example of two Person terms that describe two different people) you should be aware that when you use these identical term names within the same vocabulary in your CSV, Workbench will always choose the first one it encounters when it converts from term names to term IDs while populating your nodes.
+- If the same term name exists multiple times in the same vocabulary (again using the example of two Person terms that describe two different people) you should be aware that when you use these identical term names within the same vocabulary in your CSV, Workbench will always choose the first one it encounters when it converts from term names to term IDs while populating your nodes.
 The workaround for this is to use the term ID for one (or both) of the identical terms, or to use URIs for one (or both) of the identical terms.

-• --check will identify any new terms that exceed Drupal's maximum allowed length for term names, 255 characters.
-If a term name is longer than 255 characters, Workbench will truncate it at that length, log that it has done so, and create the term.
+will identify any new terms that exceed Drupal's maximum allowed length for term names, 255 characters.
+If a term name is longer than 255 characters, Workbench will truncate it at that length, log that it has done so, and create the term.- Taxonomy terms created with new nodes are not removed when you delete the nodes.

 Using term names in multi-vocabulary fields